FlowFuse/flowfuse/docs/install/docker/windows-docker-ce.md

 ## Prerequisites

-Ensure your system meets following requirements:
+Ensure your system meets the following requirements:

 - Windows Server 2019 (version 1709) and later
 - Windows 10 version 2004 and higher (Build 19041 and higher)